StudioJakeMedia

 “Hey Blanche,” he said.
 “Have you ever heard keys in the graveyard?”

 The secretary looked up.
 “Oh yes, they call him the Bishop, the last full-time minister to serve here for more than a year.
 They say he was the one who installed the graveyard in the rear grounds and that he was the first one buried out there.
-Now they say that he walks about keeping the gravestones clean.”
+Now they say that he walks about keeping the gravestones clean, the keys on his belt always jingling.”

 “Ghost stories?
 We’re a church.”